muhammad-awan0/AI-fun/README.md

 # AI-paper-implmentations
 Hello!
-Welcome to my AI / ML paper implementation repo where I code out popular and recent research papers for learning.
+Welcome to my AI / ML paper implementation repo where I code out popular and recent research papers for learning from time to time.
+Starting out with "Attention Is All You Need" by Ashish Vaswani et al. (2023), I aim to dive deep into the groundbreaking transformer and the field of natural language processing.
+The paper will be fully implemented in a jupyter notebook, complete with annotations.
 Enjoy!